 - Coal, solid fuels made from coal: $17.3 million (down -40.5%)

 - Coal tar oils (high temperature distillation): $12.3 million (up 61.6%)

 - Petroleum jelly, mineral waxes: $11.2 million (down -30.6%)

 Among these import subcategories, Lithuanian purchases of high-temperature distilled coal tar oils (up 61.6%), peat (up 11%) then petroleum oil residues (up 0.2%) grew from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of mineral fuels-related imports among Lithuanian businesses and consumers.

-Among these import subcategories, Lithuanian purchases of industrial preparation machinery (up 25%), harvest and threshing machinery (up 23.9%) and refrigerators or freezers (up 21.9%) grew at the fastest pace from 2017 to 2018.
+Among these import subcategories, Lithuanian purchases of centrifuges, filters and purifiers (up 34.4%), harvesting or threshing machinery (up 21.6%) then temperature-change machines (up 21.5%) grew at the fastest pace from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of machinery-related imports among Lithuanian businesses and consumers.